PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 the function that is integrated, which is walked through and *translated* into the actual implementation, using directly the low-level functions defined in `TaylorSeries.jl`.
-For this, we use [Espresso.jl](https://github.com/dfdx/Espresso.jl).
+For this, we rely on [Espresso.jl](https://github.com/dfdx/Espresso.jl) and some metaprogramming.

-For the function `pendulum!`, the new method is similar to:
+For the function `pendulum!`, the new method can be obtained as:
 ```@example taylorize
 ex = :(function pendulum!(t, x, dx)
     dx[1] = x[2]
     dx[2] = -sin(x[1])
 end)

-TaylorIntegration._make_parsed_jetcoeffs(ex)
+new_ex = TaylorIntegration._make_parsed_jetcoeffs(ex)
 ```
-More complicated functions become difficult to read.
-From here, one can further optimize this method manually.
+The complexity of the functions increases the difficult to read them.
+Note that one can further optimize `new_ex` manually.

-Finally, in order to allow to opt-out from using the specialized method created by [`@taylorize`](@ref), [`taylorinteg`](@ref) and [`lyap_taylorinteg`](@ref) recognize the keyword argument `parse_eqs`;
+As stated above, in order to allow to opt-out from using the specialized method created by [`@taylorize`](@ref), [`taylorinteg`](@ref) and [`lyap_taylorinteg`](@ref) recognize the keyword argument `parse_eqs`;
 setting it to `false` imposes using the standard method.